 "It is important to protect the integrity of our elections.
 But we must be careful not to undermine free and fair access to the ballot in the name of preventing voter fraud...
 [E]xamination after examination of voter fraud claims reveal fraud is very rare, voter impersonation is nearly non-existent, and much of the problems associated with alleged fraud relates to unintentional mistakes by voters or election administrators."

 Op-Ed: How to declare war on coal’s emissions without declaring war on coal communities

 "The move to clean energy is imperative.
 In the long run, that transition will create more jobs than it destroys.
 But that is no comfort to families whose livelihoods and communities have collapsed along with the demand for coal.
 We owe something to the people who do the kind of dangerous and difficult work my grandfathers did so that we can power our modern economy."

 3Q: Maria Zuber, daughter of coal country

 MIT’s vice president for research describes how growing up in eastern Pennsylvania shaped her views on climate policy.

-Communications prepared by MIT SHASS Communications
+MMA communications 2017-2019 prepared by MIT SHASS Communications

 Office of the Dean, MIT School of Humanities, Arts, and Social Sciences